Dodder: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 1. Antioxidant Activity: Dodder’s flavonoids and phenolic acids act as powerful antioxidants, scavenging dangerous free radicals in the body and perhaps halting or postponing cellular damage.

-2. Anti-Inflammatory Action: Dodder alkaloids can reduce the release of cytokines that promote inflammation, which can help treat inflammation-related diseases.
+2. Action: Dodder alkaloids can reduce the release of cytokines that promote inflammation, which can help treat inflammation-related diseases.

 3. Neuroprotective Effects: Research points to the possibility that Dodder extracts have neuroprotective properties, which might postpone the onset of neurodegenerative disorders like Parkinson’s and Alzheimer’s.